 Difference Between HashMap and LinkedHashMap

-1. HashMap is a popular Java Map implementation that uses AbstractMap class and can extend it for helping in the creation of a collection of inherits of the AbstractMap.
-LinkedHashMap is a subclass of HashMap and it extends HashMap and implements Linked List of Map.
+1. HashMap is a popular Java Map implementation that uses AbstractMap class and can extend it to help create a collection of inherits of the AbstractMap.
+LinkedHashMap is a subclass of HashMap, and it extends HashMap and implements the Linked List of Map.

-2. The elements entered into HashMap do not have a particular order whereas LinkedHashMap follows key insertion order.
+2. The elements entered into HashMap do not have a particular order, whereas LinkedHashMap follows key insertion order.

-3. The main difference is the preservation of order by the two Maps.
+3. The main difference is the preservation of order in the two Maps.
 HashMap does not preserve the order in which the keys or elements are entered.
 Whereas, since LinkedHashMap follows key insertion order, they preserve the order in which the elements are entered.

 4. The data structure of HashMap is stored as lists of buckets that have Hashtable implemented over them.
-If there are more than a particular number of entries, then they are switched to a balanced form.
+If there are more than a particular number of entries, they are switched to a balanced form.
 On the other hand, LinkedHashMap has doubly-linked lists running through all the lists stored to manage their data structure.

 References